uber-web/jazelle/README.md

 ### Onboarding a project

 - Copy and paste your project into the monorepo, at a desired path.
-- Open `manifest.json` and add the path to your project.
+- Open the root `package.json` file and add the path to your project in `workspaces`.
 - Ensure your project's package.json has `scripts` fields called `build`, `test`, `lint` and `flow`.
 - Optionally, verify that your dependency versions match the dependency versions used by other projects in the monorepo.
 To verify, run `jazelle check`.
 To upgrade a dependency, run `jazelle upgrade [the-dependency] --version [desired-version]` from your project folder.
 - Run `jazelle install` from your project folder to generate Bazel BUILD files, and install dependencies.
 This may take a few minutes the first time around since Bazel needs to install itself and its dependencies.
 Subsequent calls to `jazelle install` will be faster.